apache/druid/docs/querying/sql-functions.md

 ## TIMESTAMPDIFF

-Takes the difference between two timestamps, returning the results in the given units.
+Returns the difference between two timestamps in the given `unit`.

 * **Syntax:** `TIMESTAMPDIFF(unit, timestamp1, timestamp2)`
 * **Function type:** Scalar, date and time

 <details><summary>Example</summary>

-The following example takes the difference between the `__time` and `dropoff_datetime` columns from the `taxi-trips` datasource to find the length of the taxi trip in minutes.
+The following example calculates the taxi trip length in minutes by subtracting the `__time` column from the `dropoff_datetime` column in the `taxi-trips` datasource.

 ```sql
 SELECT